Artea-Station/Artea-Station-Server/.github/CONTRIBUTING.md

 These are the few directives we have for project maintainers.

-- Do not merge PRs you create.
-- Do not merge PRs until 24 hours have passed since it was opened.
-Exceptions include:
-  - Emergency fixes.
-    - Try to get secondary maintainer approval before merging if you are able to.
-  - PRs with empty commits intended to generate a changelog.
+- Ideally, get a review on a PR before merging.
-- Do not merge PRs that contain content from the [banned content list](./CONTRIBUTING.md#banned-content).
+- Do not merge PRs that contain content from the [banned content list](guides/RESTRICTED_PR_TOPICS.md).
-- Do not close PRs purely for breaking a template if the same information is contained without it.

-These are not steadfast rules as maintainers are expected to use their best judgement when operating.

-Our team is entirely voluntary, as such we extend our thanks to maintainers, issue managers, and contributors alike for helping keep the project alive.
+Our team is entirely voluntary, as such we extend our thanks to maintainers and contributors alike for helping keep the project alive.

 </details>